EchoingTime/construction-project-manager/README.md

 - Patrick Sawicki
 - Joe Wagner

+## Deletions when final product is ready

+- .vscode folder : Includes settings.json for ignoring workplace spellings

 ## Description:

 This is a web application built using Flask and other modern technologies to manage construction projects.